oscar-rincon/ReScience-PINNs/README.md

 > - Save the models obtained from the training.
 > - Record the training information such as computing times and the accuracies achieved.

-The replication of the original article was successful and submitted to Rescience C.
+The replication of the original article will be submitted to Rescience C.

 ## Repository Organisation